ChromaticHQ/javascript-lockfile-check-action/README.md

 ```

 Here’s an example workflow that checks out your repo and checks that you have
-the correct lockfile for Yarn within a custom theme for a Drupal project:
+the correct lockfile for Yarn within a custom theme for a CMS-based project:

 ```yaml
 on: push